lukejjh/MicrosoftSentinel/README.md

 # Microsoft Sentinel
-This repository contains an assortment of Microsoft Sentinel and Microsoft 365 Defender Advanced Hunting queries.
+This repository contains an assortment of resources pertaining to Defender XDR and Microsoft Sentinel, such as KQL hunting queries and workbooks.